Welcome!

 Parking:

-When you arrive at St. John’s, you are welcome to park along Temperance Street, or come in the driveway next to 124 Queen Street and park in the small lot behind the parish hall, or park in the lot belonging to Morris Funeral Chapel on Queen Street.
+When you arrive at St. John’s, you are welcome to park along Temperance Street, or come in the driveway next to 124 Queen Street and park in the small lot behind the parish hall.

 Entrance and accessibility